leomakino/learn-data-engineer-topics/gcp/cloud-engineer-path/essential-google-cloud-infra-foundation.md

 - The total memory of the instance must be a multiple of 256 MB.

 ### Compute pricing
+Sustained use discounts are automatic discounts that you get for running specific Compute Engine resources (vCPUs, memory, GPU devices) for a significant portion of the billing month.

 All vCPUs, GPUs, and GB of memory are charged a minimum of 1 minute.
 After 1 minute, instances are charged in 1-second increments.

 Compute Engine uses a resource-based pricing model, where each vCPU and each GB of memory on Compute Engine is billed separately rather than as a part of a single machine type.